Anthony M. Frabizzio

 Patrick G. Rock

 Patrick G. Rock, Born: Burlington, Vermont, September 1, 1972; Admitted to the Massachusetts Bar in 2001; the Maine Bar in 2001, the Delaware Bar in January 2005; U.S. District Court, District of Delaware in 2007; U.S. Court of Appeals for the Third Circuit in 2007.
-In 2015 Patrick was voted by his peers to be among Delaware’s Best Lawyers and in 2016 he was inducted into the American Board of Trial Advocates.
+In 2015, 2016 & 2017 Patrick was voted by his peers to be among Delaware’s Top Lawyers and in 2016 he was inducted into the American Board of Trial Advocates.

 Education: Thomas Moore College (BA 1996); Widener University School of Law (JD 2000).
 Member: Delaware State, Maine State Bar Associations.
 Practice Areas: Product Liability, Premises Liability, Insurance Defense, General Practice, Employment Law, Discrimination Claims and Section 1983 Claims.